 The profession and practices of Customer Success continue to evolve as an ever wider range of companies set up their own teams worldwide.
 The role that was once primarily found in the SaaS/Cloud B2B sector has expanded far beyond to any company whose business model depends upon customer relationship retention and expansion.

 The first formal research into what subscription-model companies were doing organizationally about customer retention was begun in 2009.
 A follow up series of research surveys was opened in 2010 and 2011.
-In late 2012, the first specific inquiry on The State of Customer Success was conducted via an extensive online survey and follow-up interviews.
+In late 2012, the first specific inquiry on The State of the Customer Success Profession was conducted via an extensive online survey and follow-up interviews.

-Customer Success Research 2018
+Customer Success Research 2023: The Customer Success Ecosystem

-The data generated from the CSSI Research will be used to develop the initial specification of the Customer Success Standards, and used to prepare the plenary presentations delivered at the Customer SuccessCon events.
-It will also be presented as Briefings done for individual companies and groups..
 While full identification is requested (though not required) from all survey participants to assure accurate data, neither your identity nor your specific answers will ever be shared with anyone under any circumstances; only aggregate data will be used for reporting.